rbettini/webapp/README.md

-These are the pre-reqs to run this project:
+## Pre-reqs to run this project:

+1- Direct internet communication.
+In case of a intermediate proxy, make shure that the configurations are ok!
-Install products:
+2- Installed products:

 - Virtual Box
 https://www.virtualbox.org/